awesome-mws/udacity-mws-nd/PART-1.md

 ## 17. Introducing the Service Worker

-## PROJECT - Restaurant Reviews App—Stage 1
+## PROJECT - Restaurant Reviews App — Stage 1
 In this real world case study, given the front end code for a static Restaurant Reviews App, revise the site to be responsive and achieve accessibility standards.